Lotus Exige: Exige Sport 240 (2008)

 In 2007, Lotus released the Exige Sport 240, limited to 6 units for the Australian market only.
 The output from the 1.8L Supercharged Inline-4 was increased to 179 kW, a 10% increase over the Exige S, and 230 Nm thanks to upgraded fuel injectors and a new engine control unit.
 0–100 km/h (0-62 mph) times improved to 4.2 seconds, and the top speed increased to 249 km/h.
 At the time, the Sport 240 was the fastest Lotus ever sold in Australia.
-The Sport 240 in fitted with Lotus Sport adjustable traction control, developed by from the Lotus Sport UK GT3 motorsport program.
+The Sport 240 in fitted with Lotus Sport adjustable traction control, developed from the Lotus Sport UK GT3 motorsport program.
 The system features a driver-adjustable control knob with 18 different presets of traction control as well as electronic launch control.
 The Sport 240's brakes were also upgraded, with AP Racing four-piston callipers with 308 mm two-piece vented discs and braided hoses on the front, and Brembo single-piston callipers with 288 mm rotors in the rear.
 Pagid Racing brake pads are fitted all around.
 The suspension utilises one-way adjustable dampers with adjustable ride height and an adjustable front sway bar.
 The Sport 240 comes equipped with R compound Yokohama A048 LTS tyres, 195/50x16 in the front, and 225/45x17 in the rear.
 It also includes a BS4 T45 steel roll-over hoop and struts.
 The interior also receives its fair share of upgrades, including elements of a Touring Plus package.
 It comes with a lightened, 15 kg air conditioning system, sports seats finished in black leather with a harness bar.
 It features an orange Exige logo on the seats and floor mats, door trims, centre console and stitching.
 The car also received Lotus Sport forged 5-spoke OZ Racing alloy wheels, body mods including a roof scoop to supply more air to the intercooler, two bespoke colour choices (Blaze Orange and Sapphire Black), and limited edition badging.
 The Blaze Orange models received blacked out highlights including the front splitter, rear wing endplates, wheels and a rear beaver panel infill around the taillights.
 The Sapphire Black models received a Chrome Orange front splitter and rear wing endplates.
 The Sport 240 went on sale at the 2007 Australian International Motor Show at a price of $149,990.

-Exige S 240 (2008-2011)
+Exige S 240 (2008–2011)

 In 2008, the Exige S was replaced by the Exige S 240.
 Power output increased by 9% over the outgoing model to 240 hp.
 The S 240 also received upgraded AP Racing brakes from the Exige Cup 240 and a larger roof scoop utilised by the Exige Cup 255.
 0–97 km/h (0–60 mph) times improved to 4.0 seconds.
 The S 240 base manufacturer suggested retail price was $65,690.